craizytech/alx-higher_level_programming/0x05-python-exceptions/README.md

-This folder contains tasks done under the project python exceptions
+This readme file contains solutions to the tasks under python exceptions